vbgl/stdlib2/CONTRIBUTING.md

 # Contribution Guide

+This guide describes the styling conventions that are applicable to the development of this library.

-This file is not comprehensive yet and might still contain mistakes or unclear indications, please consider improving it.
+This file is not comprehensive yet, it contains mistakes and unclear indications, and some topics may have been overlooked: please consider improving it.

 ## Layout of the file system